ITD graduate assistants have worked with networking, written search engine programs, assisted with statistical research, and more.

 A graduate assistant must be enrolled in a graduate degree program and registered for a minimum of six (6) semester hours of graduate work each semester.

-Graduate Assistantship applications can be found in the back of MTSU's Graduate Catalog or picked up at the College of Graduate Studies main office in the Cope Administration Building.
+Graduate Assistantship applications can be found in the back of MTSU's Graduate Catalog or picked up at the College of Graduate Studies main office in the Ingram Building.

 Students should choose the most relevant of ITD's six areas for the assistantship and file the completed application with that area's manager.
 A staff listing is available online.